 The U.S. has an urgent need to prepare students for leadership in an increasingly globalized world.
 Global Citizen Year (GCY) addresses this need by recruiting, training and supporting a diverse corps of emerging leaders as they work as apprentices in NGOs in developing nations during a “bridge year” between high school and college.
 While abroad, GCY Fellows share their experiences virtually with K-12 classrooms in the U.S., and in the final month of the program, they lead activities about their experiences in their home high schools and communities.
 It was founded by Harvard University MBA and Fellow Abigail Falik, who has received widespread recognition from national organizations for her work with GCY.
 GCY launched in Indianapolis in 2009.

-In May 2014, The Mind Trust awarded its eighth Education Entrepreneur Fellowship to Mariama Carson, a 17-year district educator and national award-winning teacher who is starting a Spanish language immersion charter school in 2016.
-Carson’s charter school, Global Prep Academy, will serve primarily economically disadvantaged students in pre-K through eighth grades.
+In May 2014, The Mind Trust awarded its eighth Education Entrepreneur Fellowship to Mariama Shaheed, a 17-year district educator and national award-winning teacher who is starting a Spanish language immersion charter school in 2016.
+Shaheed’s charter school, Global Prep Academy, will serve primarily economically disadvantaged students in pre-K through eighth grades.
 Students will receive instruction in both Spanish and English throughout the day and will develop strong critical thinking skills through a curriculum that engages their creativity.
 Teachers will closely monitor student performance to ensure those who need help receive academic support and those who excel are engaged and challenged.
 Global Prep launches in Indianapolis in 2016.

 Large numbers of Catholic schools serving disadvantaged students in inner cities across the U.S. are closing because of financial challenges.
 Seton Education Partners ensures that students attending Catholic schools that close continue to have access to high-quality educational options.
 The organization provides guidance and technical assistance to Catholic parishes, dioceses, and independent religious orders on leasing space to secular public charter schools or converting existing Catholic schools into public charter schools.
 Its founder, Stephanie Saroki de Garcia, came to the Education Entrepreneur Fellowship from The Philanthropy Roundtable in Washington, D.C., where she served for six years as the Director of K-12 Education Programs.
 Seton Education Partners launched in Indianapolis in 2010.